TheoGuyard/El0ps.jl/docs/src/manual/optimize.md

 Moreover, the use can toggle different acceleration strategies using the boolean parameters.
 All these acceleration do not impact the correctness of the BnB process.
-* `dualpruning` : allows to detect prunable nodes early
+* `dualpruning` : allows to detect prunable nodes early-on
-* `l0screening` : enable the node-screening methodology to avoid uninteresting nodes in the BnB
+* `l0screening` : enable the node-screening methodology to avoid uninteresting nodes during the tree exploration
 * `l1screening` : enable the screening methodology to accelerate the node bounding process

 Finally, the BnB displays and logs can also be controlled via: